offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                                                                               '---------------------> ")"
 ```

-This algorithm revises the exploded HMM above to only the hidden state of interest at the emission index of interest.
+This algorithm revises the exploded HMM above to only include the hidden state of interest at the emission index of interest.
 For example, to calculate the probability for only those hidden paths that travel through B at index 1 of the [z, z, y], the exploded HMM becomes ...

 ```{svgbob}
                          "EXPLODED OUT HMM"                                             "GROUPED FACTORED EXPRESSION"